Thread (computing): Processes

 At the kernel level, a process contains one or more kernel threads, which share the process's resources, such as memory and file handles – a process is a unit of resources, while a thread is a unit of scheduling and execution.
 Kernel scheduling is typically uniformly done preemptively or, less commonly, cooperatively.
 At the user level a process such as a runtime system can itself schedule multiple threads of execution.
 If these do not share data, as in Erlang, they are usually analogously called processes, while if they share data they are usually called (user) threads, particularly if preemptively scheduled.
 Cooperatively scheduled user threads are known as fibers; different processes may schedule user threads differently.
 User threads may be executed by kernel threads in various ways (one-to-one, many-to-one, many-to-many).
-The term "light-weight process" variously refers to user threads or to kernel mechanisms for scheduling user threads onto kernel threads.
+The term light-weight process variously refers to user threads or to kernel mechanisms for scheduling user threads onto kernel threads.

-A process is a "heavyweight" unit of kernel scheduling, as creating, destroying, and switching processes is relatively expensive.
+A process is a heavyweight unit of kernel scheduling, as creating, destroying, and switching processes is relatively expensive.
 Processes own resources allocated by the operating system.
 Resources include memory (for both code and data), file handles, sockets, device handles, windows, and a process control block.
-Processes are isolated by process isolation, and do not share address spaces or file resources except through explicit methods such as inheriting file handles or shared memory segments, or mapping the same file in a shared way – see interprocess communication.
+Processes are isolated by process isolation, and do not share address spaces or file resources except through explicit methods such as inheriting file handles or shared memory segments, or mapping the same file in a shared way – see Interprocess communication.
 Creating or destroying a process is relatively expensive, as resources must be acquired or released.
-Processes are typically preemptively multitasked, and process switching is relatively expensive, beyond basic cost of context switching, due to issues such as cache flushing (in particular, process switching changes virtual memory addressing, causing invalidation and thus flushing of an untagged translation lookaside buffer, notably on x86).
+Processes are typically preemptively multitasked, and process switching is relatively expensive, beyond basic cost of context switching, due to issues such as cache flushing (in particular, process switching changes virtual memory addressing, causing invalidation and thus flushing of an untagged translation lookaside buffer (TLB), notably on x86).

 Kernel threads

-A kernel thread is a "lightweight" unit of kernel scheduling.
+A kernel thread is a lightweight unit of kernel scheduling.
 At least one kernel thread exists within each process.
 If multiple kernel threads exist within a process, then they share the same memory and file resources.
 Kernel threads are preemptively multitasked if the operating system's process scheduler is preemptive.
 Kernel threads do not own resources except for a stack, a copy of the registers including the program counter, and thread-local storage (if any), and are thus relatively cheap to create and destroy.
 Thread switching is also relatively cheap: it requires a context switch (saving and restoring registers and stack pointer), but does not change virtual memory and is thus cache-friendly (leaving TLB valid).
-The kernel can assign one thread to each logical core in a system (because each processor splits itself up into multiple logical cores if it supports multithreading, or only supports one logical core per physical core if it does not), and can swap out threads that get blocked.
+The kernel can assign one or more software threads to each core in a CPU (it being able to assign itself multiple software threads depending on its support for multithreading), and can swap out threads that get blocked.
 However, kernel threads take much longer than user threads to be swapped.